 Buenos Aires has so many cool things to see and do and even after spending a week there we still did not manage to see everything.

 This post may contain affiliate links.
 Please see our disclosure for more information.
-As an Amazon Associate, we earn from qualifying purchases (if applicable).
+As an Amazon Associate, we earn from qualifying purchases (if applicable)

 After walking the wrong direction down Libertad we realised our mistake, changed course, missed our morning coffee and arrived just in time to join the tour.
 We were quite shocked to see over 60 people turn up.
-Within minutes, another tour leader arrived and the group was split neatly into two groups which headed off into different directions.
+Within minutes, another tour leader arrived and the group was split neatly into two groups which headed off in different directions.
 Our leader, Sol, was an experienced tour guide and definitely knew her stuff!
 We won’t spoil it all for you, but will share with you our favourites.

 Our Highlights on our Free Walking Tour Buenos Aires